torvalds/linux/Documentation/wmi/devices/msi-wmi-platform.rst

 The first 4 bits of the flag byte contain the minor version of the embedded controller interface, with the next 2 bits containing the major version of the embedded controller interface.

-The 7th bit signals if the embedded controller page chaged (exact meaning is unknown), and the last bit signals if the platform is a Tigerlake platform.
+The 7th bit signals if the embedded controller page changed (exact meaning is unknown), and the last bit signals if the platform is a Tigerlake platform.

 The MSI software seems to only use this interface when the last bit is set.